Zeiion/Todolist-vue3/README.md

 # Todolist

 It is a todo-list by Vue3 with little typescript.
+It is my first vue3 try as it has a lot of little problems to solve.
-Maybe later or sooner I will update it.
+I will update it later or sooner.

 ## Project setup
 ```